-The evaluation criteria is used to assess each project against how well it meets the standards set forth.
-Those projects that meet or exceed the evaluation criteria are viewed as excellent projects to move forward with.
-The criteria used for this effort includes:
+The evaluation criteria was used to assess each project against how well it met the standards set forth.
+The projects that met or exceeded the evaluation criteria were viewed as excellent projects to move forward with.
+The criteria used for this effort included:

 - Safety – Focus on infrastructure improvements in known crash areas

 - Connectivity – Connect users with destinations in and around the City

 - Health – Promote healthier lifestyles through improved facilities and increased use

 - Multimodal – Develop usable routes for pedestrians, cyclists, and transit riders while not limiting motorists

 - Equity – Improve transportation options for disadvantaged populations and in underserved areas

 The public engagement provided significant information regarding the routes that riders currently use, existing condition issues that should be addressed, and new routes that would make significant connections and contributions to the system.
 This information was folded into the BCL analysis to produce several different types of improvements, including Sidewalks, the Neighborhood Network, Minor Projects, and Major Projects.
 These efforts are described on the following pages.

 The City and County have a very robust network of sidewalks along with an extensive list of identified improvements that extends several years into the future.
 With an extensive list of projects and a process to prioritize sidewalks, the BPMP focused on providing shared-use paths which would be found in the Major Project component.